 NO!
 Google Scholar does not interlink with all UW-W ebooks and articles.
 We strongly encourage that you search for books, media and more using the library catalog (Research@UWW), or search for specific journal subscriptions using the Journals search.
 We also recommend that you search individual, subject-specific databases as well as Google Scholar to find the best available sources of information on your topic.

 1. Go to http//:scholar.google.com

 2. Optional: Sign in to your Google account in order to save your preferences for future searches.

-5. Type UW Whitewater in the search box.
-A checkbox option for UW-Whitewater will appear below your search.
+4. Click Library Links at the left of the page.
+Type University of Wisconsin Whitewater in the box and select Search.
+A checkbox option for UW-Whitewater--Find It @ UWW will appear below your search.
 Check the box.
-You may also wish to search for Open WorldCat and add that to your connections.
+You may also keep Open WorldCat checked as a connection.
 Don't forget to click Save.

 For additional instructions for using Find It at UW-Whitewater, please see the Find It Tutorial.

 Even if we don't have a subscription to that particular article, request it for FREE via InterLibrary Loan.
 It takes a few days, but usually the article PDF can be sent to you from another library that subscribes.